 Benefits Provided.
-For the fiscal year ended June 30, 2015, eligible retirees and beneficiaries received a monthly HIS payment of \$5 for each year of creditable service completed at the time of retirement, with a minimum HIS payment of \$30 and a maximum HIS payment of \$150 per month, pursuant to Section 112.363, Florida Statutes.
-To be eligible to receive a HIS Plan benefit, a retiree under a State-administered retirement system must provide proof of health insurance coverage, which may include Medicare.
+For the fiscal year ended June 30, 2017, eligible retirees and beneficiaries received a monthly HIS payment of \$5 for each year of creditable service completed at the time of retirement with a minimum HIS payment of \$30 and a maximum HIS payment of \$150 per month, pursuant to Section 112.363, Florida Statutes.
+To be eligible to receive a HIS benefit, a retiree under a State-administered retirement system must provide proof of health insurance coverage, which can include Medicare.

 Contributions.
 The HIS Plan is funded by required contributions from FRS participating employers as set by the Florida Legislature.
 Employer contributions are a percentage of gross compensation for all active FRS members.
-For the fiscal year ended June 30, 2015, the contribution rate was 1.26 percent of payroll pursuant to section 112.363, Florida Statues.
+For the fiscal year ended June 30, 2017, the contribution rate was 1.66 percent of payroll pursuant to Section 112.363, Florida Statutes.
 The School contributed 100 percent of its statutorily required contributions for the current and preceding 3 years.
-HIS Plan contributions are deposited in a separate trust fund from which payments are authorized.
+HIS Plan contributions are deposited in a separate trust fund from which HIS payments are authorized.
 HIS Plan benefits are not guaranteed and are subject to annual legislative appropriation.
 In the event the legislative appropriation or available funds fail to provide full subsidy benefits to all participants, benefits may be reduced or canceled.

-The School's contributions to the HIS Plan totaled \$8,730 for the fiscal year ended June 30, 2015.
+The School's contributions to the HIS Plan totaled \$11,313 for the fiscal year ended June 30, 2017.

 Pension Liabilities, Pension Expense, and Deferred Outflows of Resources and Deferred Inflows of Resources Related to Pensions.
-At June 30, 2015, the School reported a net pension liability of \$168,875 for its proportionate share of the HIS Plan's net pension liability.
-The net pension liability was measured as of June 30, 2014, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of July 1, 2014.
-The School's proportionate share of the net pension liability was based on the School's 2013-14 fiscal year contributions relative to the total 2013-14 fiscal year contributions of all participating members.
-At June 30, 2014, the School's proportionate share was 0.001806102 percent, which was an increase of 0.001806102 percent from its proportionate share measured as of June 30, 2013.
+At June 30, 2017, the School reported a net pension liability of \$0 for its proportionate share of the net pension liability, since the net pension liability was measured as of June 30, 2016, prior to the School's participation in the Plan.